franciscop/modern-editor/README.md

 ## Author, credits & License

-Originally created by Francisco Presencia.
+Created by Francisco Presencia.
 It started from [my old but popular answer on StackOverflow](http://stackoverflow.com/a/20471268/938236) and evolved into something that is loosely based on Medium's and CKEditor editors with extensibility and simplicity in mind.

 It is licensed under the MIT License as can be seen in the file `LICENSE` for everyone to use it.